jdonaldson/promhx/Readme.md

 Promhx has a number of powerful features:

 * Fully cross-platform for php, c#, c++, java, js (nodejs and browser js), neko, and flash.
 * Very efficient code that ranks among the fastest promise libraries for js.
 * Type safety without requiring excessive boilerplate.
 * Staggered promise/stream updates occur once per event loop, preventing excessive blocking of io in single threaded contexts (e.g. js).
+* Event loop callbacks are provided where they make sense (js through setTimeout/setImmediate, flash through setTimeout).
+You can also provide your own event loop callback for other platforms.
+See the "Event Loop" section for more details.
 * Run time errors are propagated to subsequent promise/streams, and can be managed where appropriate.

 Promises have the following behavior: